ivalace/ivalace.github.io/content/_index.md

 - Adaptability to any medium, from zines to CRPGs
 - Every word forged with precision

-Check out my Trophies, or dive right into the Lore Hoard!
+Check out my publications, or dive right into samples of my work!
 Pressed for time?
 Download my CV below.